-All students must take the mandatory theory and professional courses, Pro-Seminar inCultural and Linguistic Anthropology and Pro-Seminar in Biological and ArchaeologicalAnthropology, during the first two semesters on campus.
+All students must take the mandatory theory and professional courses, Pro-Seminar in Cultural and Linguistic Anthropology and Pro-Seminar in Biological and Archaeological Anthropology, during the first two semesters on campus.
 All archaeology students in the doctoral program must also take the graduate level Archaeological Theory course.
+All cultural anthropology students in the MA and PhD programs must take the graduate level Seminar in Anthropological History and Theory.